d4rk/lucca-a53-mini/README.md

-# Lucca A53 Mini BT LE Controller / Sniffer
+# La Spaziale Vivaldi / LUCCA A53 Automation Tools

 > *_STILL UNDER DEVELOPMENT_*

-This project allows you to interact with S1 v.02.07 BLE devices, which is the timer installed in [Lucca A53 Mini](https://clivecoffee.com/products/lucca-a53-mini-espresso-machine-by-la-spaziale?variant=39948235440216) Espresso machines.
+This project allows you to interact with S1 v.02.07 BLE devices, which is the timer installed in [LUCCA A53 Mini](https://clivecoffee.com/products/lucca-a53-mini-espresso-machine-by-la-spaziale?variant=39948235440216) Espresso machines.

 The A53 is a custom built variant of the [La Spaziale Mini Vivaldi II](https://clivecoffee.com/products/la-spaziale-mini-vivaldi-ii-espresso-machine), developed for Clive Coffee.